DataScienceAndEngineering/machine-learning-dse-i210-final-project-fake-news/reports/FINAL_REPORT.md

 ## Attribution

-Using the number and size of GitHub commits by author (bar graph), and the git hub visualizations of when the commits occurred.
-Using these measures each person should self-report how many code-hours of their work are visible in the repo with 2-3 sentences listing their contribution.
-Do not report any code hours that cannot be traced to commits.
-If you spend hours on a 2-line change of code or side-reading you did, you cannot report.
-If you do searches or research for the project that does not result in code, you must create notes in a markdown file (eg. in the project wiki) and the notes should be commensurate with the amount of work reported.
-Notes cannot be simply copy-pasted from elsewhere (obviously).

 <p>Abhina Premachandran Bindu - I did substantial work on researching on model explainability and implementing it for our project.
 Initially, I did a preliminary analysis of the data and build a classifier using nltk library.
 I also used gensim library to preprocess data and to build word2vec word embedding as our group decided to focus on different nlp libraries.
 I also build a python libary that can be imported to run a loop that measures the test and validation accuracies of each model to select the best one.
 </p>

 <p>Esther Aruti - I contributed to exploring the dataset using the baseline NLTK, and then used spaCy to conclude that spaCy yielded better results.
 Additionally, I did the POS tagging and Entity recognition analysis along with their visualizations.
 I adjusted the entire dataset to remove the term 'reuters' which was impacting classification.
-I also contributed to doing the topic modeling with gensim.
+I also contributed to doing the topic modeling with gensim by filtering out symbols and stop words as well as creating the visualization.
 Finally, I created the LIME analysis for model interpretability.
 I also largely contributed to creating the presentation powerpoint slides.

 Zhongming Wu - I was involved in Data Cleaning, Text Preprocessing, and Feature Extraction, dedicating most of my time to the latter.
 In addition to using NLTK, I explored word embedding algorithms, experimenting with several pre-trained models in spaCy, as well as gensim’s Word2Vec and Doc2Vec models.
 Although I couldn't get BERT to run successfully, the matrices from Word2Vec and Doc2Vec preserved more features and had lower dimensions compared to TF-IDF, providing a solid foundation for machine learning model training.
 I also used topic modeling with the gensim Doc2Vec model to interpret the dataset through topics and keywords.

-In our machine learning project focused on detecting fake news, I, Abhina Premachandran Bindu,Zhongming Wu,Esther Aruti played a crucial role in several key areas.
+Mahbuba Jyoti - In our machine learning project focused on detecting fake news, I, Abhina Premachandran Bindu,Zhongming Wu,Esther Aruti played a crucial role in several key areas.
 Initially, I conducted a preliminary analysis of the data and built an initial classifier using the NLTK library.
 This early work helped set the foundation for our text processing pipeline.
 I also utilized the Gensim and SpaCy library to preprocess the data and developed word2vec word embeddings, as our group had decided to explore various NLP libraries to determine the most effective tools for our task.
 A significant part of my contribution was researching model explainability and implementing it in our project.
 I developed a Python library that could be imported to run a loop, measuring the test and validation accuracies of each model.
 This systematic approach allowed us to efficiently compare the performance of different models and select the best one.
 Additionally, I collaborated with my teammate on exploratory data analysis (EDA) to uncover patterns and insights that informed our approach.
 My efforts in text processing, specifically with NLTK, SpaCy Gensim, were pivotal in building a robust preprocessing pipeline that enhanced the overall performance of our models.
 Through my focused contributions and collaborative efforts, we were able to determine that spaCy was superior for text processing and vector representation, and the SVA model was the most effective for detecting fake news.
 My work was instrumental in ensuring the success of our project, and I closely followed the directions set by our project lead, Zhongming Wu, to maintain alignment within the team.